frederickaplan/fdh/files/PART3/fdh-3-1.md

 Coding meta-historical information implies documenting the choice of sources, transcription phases, interpretation processes realised by humans or machines.

-Open question : Is the triplet formalism strong enough to do the work ?
+Open question : Is the triplet formalism strong enough to do the work ? cf Gardenfors

 ## In the next chapter